avlsv/avlsv.github.io/content/research/_index.md

 ---
-title: "Papers"
+title: "Research"
-description: "Preprints and articles by Alexander Vlasov."
+description: "Preprints and research articles by Alexander Vlasov."
 ---